grafana/mimir/docs/sources/reference-http-api/_index.md

 GET,POST <prometheus-http-prefix>/api/v1/query_range
 ```

 This endpoint is compatible with the Prometheus range query endpoint.
-When the system sends a request through the query-frontend, the query-frontend uses caching and execution parallelization to accelerate the query.
+When a client sends a request through the query-frontend, the query-frontend uses caching and execution parallelization to accelerate the query.

 For more information about Prometheus range queries, refer to Prometheus [range query](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries).